Things you might hear in BMX:

 Holeshot, taking the holeshot: The rider that leads the others down the first straight "took the holeshot."
 In pro level racing taking the holeshot often means winning the race.
 In amateur racing taking the holeshot doesn't always mean winning the race.

-Rhythm Section: A rhythm section is several rolling bumps (rollers) placed together in a tight grouping.
+Rhythm Section: A rhythm section is several rolling bumps (rollers) placed together in a grouping.
 The rhythm part comes from the up-down-up-down rhythm of pumping.

 Roller: A single low rounded bump.